Sandbox VR raises millions more in celebrity party round – TechCrunch

 While most virtual reality startups that have raised substantial amounts of capital have had to dump it into R&D, Sandbox’s business is more focused on pinning virtual reality experiences to physical real estate giving the curious a hub to try out the technology.

 Sandbox has plenty of obstacles ahead, the most dire of which will be building a content ecosystem that’s exclusive to the system.
 Even Facebook’s Oculus has struggled to court established studios to the system without bankrolling development, a process that could get very expensive very quickly for Sandbox.
-Consumer expectations are also quite high given the steep $48 ticket prices for the 30 minute experience.
+Consumer expectations are also quite high given the steep $48 ticket price for the 30-minute experience.
 Sandbox recently partnered with CBS Interactive Studios to create a title based on Star Trek IP.

 Sandbox has 16 locations planned by the end of 2020.
 The company has now raised a whopping $82 million.